Optimal risk sharing, equilibria, and welfare with empirically realistic risk attitudes: Pareto-optimal allocations for EU agents

+\cite{LP26} derived equilibria when there are two commodities and two agents who maximize expected utility, where one agent is fully risk averse and the other is risk averse for one commodity but risk seeking for the other.
+Unlike Theorem \ref{thm:EU}, the solution may then be entirely interior.

-Theorem \ref{th:EU} considered exchanges within the risk-averse group and withing the risk-seeking group.
-We next consider exchanges between these two groups.
+Theorem \ref{thm:EU} considered within-group exchanges, within the risk-averse group and then within the risk-seeking group.
+We next consider between-group exchanges for these two groups.
 For a given $\blambda\in \R_+^n\setminus\{\mathbf 0\}$, a $\blambda$-optimal allocation $(X_1,\dots,X_n)$ can be obtained in two steps.
-First, for each pair $(X_S,X_T)$ that sums to $X$, we find the optimal allocation of $X_S$ to agents in $S$, which is a jackpot allocation and the optimal allocation of $X_T$ to agents in $T$, which is a comonotonic allocation (Theorem \ref{th:EU}).
+Let $\blambda_S=(\lambda_i)_{i \in S} $, $\blambda_T=(\lambda_i)_{i \in T} $, and $\blambda^{ST}=(\sum_{i\in S}\lambda_i, \sum_{i\in T}\lambda_i)$.
+First, for each pair $(X_S,X_T)$ that sums to $X$, we find a $\blambda_S$-optimal allocation of $X_S$ to agents in $S$, which is a jackpot allocation and a $\blambda_T$-optimal allocation of $X_T$ to agents in $T$, which is a comonotonic allocation (Theorem~\ref{thm:EU}).
 By doing this, we obtain the total weighted utility of each group applied to $X_S$ and $X_T$.
-Second, we determine an optimal $(X_S,X_T)$ via a one-dimensional optimization by maximizing the total weighted utility point-wise; see \eqref{eq:2groups}.
-The optimal allocation $(X_S,X_T)$ may be a jackpot allocation itself if agents in $S$ have larger Negishi weights (``risk seeking prevails", see Example \ref{ex:RARS}.a), but it may also be a proportional allocation if agents in $A$ have larger Negishi weights (``risk aversion prevails", see Example \ref{ex:RARS}.b), or it may be somewhere in between.
-The optimal $(X_S,X_T)$ in the second step then yields an optimal allocation $(X_1,\dots,X_n)$ in the first step, which is a $\boldsymbol\lambda$-optimal allocation.
+Second, we determine a $\blambda^{ST}$-optimal $(X_S,X_T)$ via a one-dimensional optimization by maximizing the total weighted utility point-wise; see \eqref{eq:2groups}.
+The resulting optimal allocation $(X_S,X_T)$ may be a jackpot allocation itself if agents in $S$ have larger Negishi weights (``risk seeking prevails", see Example \ref{ex:RARS}.a), but it may also be a proportional allocation if agents in $T$ have larger Negishi weights (``risk aversion prevails", see Example \ref{ex:RARS}.b), or it may be somewhere in between.
+The $\blambda^{ST}$-optimal $(X_S,X_T)$ in the second step then yields an $\blambda$-optimal allocation $(X_1,\dots,X_n)$ in the first step.
 The above steps are numerically efficient and sometimes they admit explicit formulas.
 Details of these steps, as well as computations for the next example, are in Section \ref{sec:details_ex2}.

 \begin{example} Let $t$ be the cardinality of $T$.
 For $i\in S$, let $u_{i}$ be the convex function $u_i(x)= 3x+x^2 $ and for $i\in T$, let $u_i$ be a common strictly increasing and strictly concave function satisfying $u_i(x)= 5 x - tx^2 $ on $[0, 2/t]$.
 Let the aggregate payoff $X$ be distributed on $[0,2]$.
 We consider two cases of $\blambda =(\lambda_1,\dots,\lambda_n)\in \R_+^n$ with $\lambda_i=\lambda_S>0$ for $i\in S$ and $\lambda_i=\lambda_T>0$ for $i\in T$; here we do not normalize $\blambda $.